Honda HA-420 HondaJet: HondaJet Elite

 At a weight of 9,500 lb and ISA+3 °C, the HondaJet Elite cruises at Mach 0.676 or 390 kn TAS, while burning 570 lb per hour, better than book predictions.

-In October 2019, Honda Aircraft Company presented first medevac-configured HondaJet Elite for air ambulance use.
+In October 2019, Honda Aircraft Company presented the first medevac-configured HondaJet Elite for air ambulance use.
 In the same month, a HondaJet Elite flew to the 2019 National Business Aviation Association meeting using sustainable aviation fuel.
 Also in 2019, HondaJet received type certification in China, Canada, and Turkey.

 By then, its unit cost was US$5.28 million.

-In 2020, EASA certified HondaJet Elite for steep approaches (descent angles of up to 5.5°), and for up to 8 occupants.
+In 2020, EASA certified HondaJet Elite for steep approaches (descent angles of up to 5.5°), and for up to eight occupants (with the galley replaced by a seat).

 In May 2021, the MTOW of the Elite S was raised by 91 kg (200 lb).

 In 2022, its equipped price was $5.75M.

 HondaJet APMG

 To retrofit some of the upgrades of HondaJet Elite to pre-Elite HondaJets, an APMG (Advanced Performance Modification Group) upgrade is available for $250,000.
-This includes 100 to 120 nmi range increase, and a 45 kg MTOW increase and take-off run reduction by 135 m to 1064 m; this is achieved by a few inches span extension of the horizontal tailplane, and removal of wing fences and vortex generators.
+This includes 100 to 120 nmi range increase, and a 45 kg MTOW increase and take-off run reduction by 135 m to 1064 m; this is achieved by an extending the span of the horizontal tailplane by a few inches, and by removing wing fences and vortex generators.
 Avionics upgrades include takeoff and landing (TOLD) calculations, Flight Stream 510 wireless gateway compatibility, an enhanced electronic checklist, angle-of-attack indicator on the PFD, and visual approaches.
 On the other hand, HondaJet Elite features such as an additional fuel tank or engine inlet acoustic improvement, are not available with APMG.